davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

     - Does not include custom indent settings
     - Updated about once a month according to the GitHub contributors graph
 - [othree/yajs.vim]
-    - This is a fork of `jelera/vim-javascript-syntax`
+    - This is a fork of [jelera/vim-javascript-syntax]
     - Does not include custom indent settings
-    - Updated very often
+    - Updated very often to keep in line with ES specifications
 - [sheerun/vim-polyglot], or [sheerun/yajs.vim]
     - This is a plugin that bundles a bunch of language syntax plugins into one.
       It particularly includes `sheerun/yajs.vim`, which is an outdated mirror of `othree/yajs.vim`.

-All of these provide ES2015 (ES6) and JSDoc support to varying degrees.
-Of these, I personally use and recommend `othree/yajs.vim` since it has most up-to-date language support.
-The author also writes a few other plugins that can be used in conjunction with it (although they may work with the other syntaxes too.
+**All of these provide ES2015 (ES6) and JSDoc support to varying degrees**, which Vim lacks be default.
+I personally use and recommend [othree/yajs.vim] since it has most up-to-date language support.
+The author also writes a few other plugins that can be used in conjunction with it (although they may work with the other syntaxes too).

 Using [vim-plug], I recommend installing the plugin like this: